 Wood buildings are safe and resilient, meeting or exceeding the most demanding seismic, fire and wind requirements.
 School districts can also demonstrate a commitment to climate action and the environmental future of their students by choosing wood, a renewable product that stores carbon.

-An increasing body of evidence also recognizes that the design of our indoor environments is critical to human health and that building with wood can contribute to our sense of well-being.
+An increasing body of evidence further recognizes that the design of indoor environments is critical to human health and that building with wood can contribute to our sense of well-being.
 Studies have found that wood interiors reduce stress, and that it provides productive and high-quality learning spaces for students and teachers.

 I think you definitely feel better once you’ve been in a space that incorporates wood.
 It clears your head.
 We often have students that just come to the rotunda to be there, enjoy the space, and hang out.
 It’s open and the wood beams are beautiful and inviting.
 I think it helps with anxiety.

 – Rob Comeau, Principal, Abbotsford Senior Secondary School

 With carbon neutral government commitments, the use of wood will continue to be showcased within upcoming schools in the province.
 To discover resources showcasing the benefits of wood in B.C. schools including the report by Stantec and Fast + Epp, visit naturallywood.com.